Carboxylic acids

 Carboxylic acids are organic compounds that:

-- have molecules are based on alkane molecules in which one of the H atoms is replaced by a —COOH group
+- have molecules based on alkanes in which one of the H atoms is replaced by a —COOH group

 - form a homologous series which has the general formula CnH2n+1COOH.